 Case management involves spending time with individuals and families to assess social and economic needs and help remove barriers that prevent economic self-sufficiency.

-At AccessCal, you will meet with a case manager who will listen to you and understand to your needs.
-The case manager spends time with individuals and families to assess social and economic needs for housing, low-cost energy programs, WIC and healthcare coverage for which many may be eligible.
-A case manager may also make referrals to healthcare, mental health, health screenings and low-cost clinics.
-If you need assistance with completing government benefit forms and making phone calls, our friendly experts can make calls on your behalf.
+At AccessCal, you will meet with a case manager who will listen to you and understand your needs.
+The case manager spends time with individuals and families to assess their social and economic needs for housing, low-cost energy programs, WIC and healthcare coverage for which many may be eligible.
+A case manager may also make referrals to healthcare, mental health counseling, health screenings and low-cost clinics.
+If you need assistance with completing government benefit forms and making phone calls on your behalf, our friendly experts can assist you.

-Case managers also help make phone calls to assist with:
+Case managers can also help make phone calls to assist with:

 • Doctor visits